avadevs/adl/README.md

     -   `scroll_list.zig`
     -   `scroll_table.zig`

--   `jobs.zig` A job scheduling solution built on top of [zjobs](https://github.com/zig-gamedev/zjobs) that allows us to pass the result of the jobs back to callback functions.
+-   `jobs.zig` A job system that allows you to schedule jobs on threads for concurrent execution.
+Events are used to communicate changes back to registered listeners.

 -   `store.zig` A component that allows you to store a piece of memory and is accessable by multiple threads (uses RwLock to synchronize).